A complex logistic equation for universal energy evolution in hadronic elastic scattering: An evolution equation for elastic scattering

 The evolution of the imaginary part of the amplitude in impact parameter space, $\widetilde{T}_I$, follows a logistic growth pattern for a given initial profile.
 This behavior naturally emerges from the nonlinear term and reflects a saturation mechanism as energy increases.
 At low energies, the amplitude grows linearly with $\tau$, passing by a region where nonlinear effects become significant, leading to a saturation of the amplitude.

 The saturation effect can be interpreted in the language of Regge theory by associating $\widetilde{T}_I$ with the Pomeron density profile in $b$-space.
 As the energy increases, the Pomeron density also increases, until nonlinear interactions among Pomerons become important and lead to a limiting behavior, effectively ''absorbing" Pomerons and saturating the density.
-In Fig.~\ref{fig:b-profile}, we display the evolution of the imaginary part of the amplitude $\widetilde{T}(\tau,b)$, which exhibits a logistic profile as a function of the energy evolution variable $\tau$.
+In Fig.~\ref{fig:b-profile}, we display the evolution of the pure logistic equation, which corresponds to the imaginary part of the amplitude $\widetilde{T}(\tau,b)$.
 For any fixed value of the impact parameter $b$, the amplitude undergoes an initial linear growth at low $\tau$, followed by a nonlinear transition region, and asymptotically approaches a saturation plateau dictated by the unitarity constraint.

 Such a mechanism resembles the gluon saturation phenomenon in QCD, as described by the nonlinear evolution equations such as BK \cite{Balitsky:1995ub,Kovchegov:1999yj,Marquet:2005qu} and B-JIMWLK \cite{Balitsky:1995ub,JalilianMarian:1997jx,JalilianMarian:1997gr,JalilianMarian:1997dw,Kovner:2000pt,Kovner:1999bj,Weigert:2000gi,Iancu:2000hn,Ferreiro:2001qy}, where gluon recombination slows down the growth of the gluon distribution at large rapidity, when gluons carry small momentum fraction of the incident hadron (small-$x$ physics).
 This connection is not entirely unexpected, as gluon saturation arises from ladder-type gluon interactions, precisely the building blocks of the QCD Pomeron \cite{Forshaw:1997dc}.
 In fact, it has been shown that the JIMWLK evolution can be reinterpreted as a Reggeon field theory in its own right, where Pomerons and their interactions emerge dynamically from QCD \cite{Kovner:2005qj,Altinoluk:2009je}.